 - Produce outstanding scholars in a supportive environment where students have the opportunity to study current and historical events related to the Middle East

-- Invites scholars from the region and elsewhere in the world to the University of Michigan to teach, collaborate, and take advantage of our outstanding libraries and research facilities
+- Invite scholars from the region and elsewhere in the world to U-M to teach, collaborate, and take advantage of our outstanding libraries and research facilities

 Study of the MENA region began at U-M in 1889.
 Since the inception of the program in 1961, U-M has been committed to area studies and language training.
 In 1993, CMENAS became a member of the new U-M International Institute, which seeks to stimulate research and teaching on critical areas of the world and to foster cooperation among the university’s departments, schools, and colleges.

 CMENAS brings together over 70 faculty affiliates who are distinguished scholars and experts of the MENA region in fields such as anthropology, political science, history, classical studies, language and literature. ➥

 CMENAS offers an interdisciplinary bachelor’s and master’s degree in Modern Middle Eastern Studies, with the opportunity to enroll in courses taught by center affiliated faculty in area studies and disciplinary departments, as well as professional schools. ➥